alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 <img src="/assets/images/posts/adf-cicd-p1/adf-devops-environments.png" alt="the roadmap" />

 The picture above illustrates the importance of standardization and naming convention.
-All environments do not look similar, they have to be created and named in a consistently.
+All thee environments do not just look similar, they are created and named consistently.

-At first glance it nice to have stages that also named similarly, however the most important is that strict naming is a base for further automation and scripting.
+The most important aspect is that strict naming is a base for further automation, scripting and DevOps.

 #### Prerequisites
  -	Azure CLI.
 This is a modern cross-platform command-line tool to manage Azure services.
 It comes to a replacement to the older library AzureRM.
 Read more: [Azure PowerShell – Cross-platform “Az” module replacing “AzureRM”](https://azure.microsoft.com/es-es/blog/azure-powershell-cross-platform-az-module-replacing-azurerm/).